23 Jul Nutritionist’s Tip to Avoid the Top 5 Travel Complaints

 - Also take a multi-strain probiotic.
 Optibac is a great choice.

 - Take care in selecting food in areas with particularly high risk of bacterial and protozoan infection.

 2) Colds, Flu and viruses are often spread when traveling in close quarters on planes, trains and crowded areas.

-- Support your immune system before and during travel with foods such as citrus fruits, broccoli, garlic and onions and avoid sugar (it encourages bacterial growth and can compromise immunity).
+- Support your immune system before and during travel with foods such as citrus fruits, broccoli, garlic and avoid sugar (it encourages bacterial growth and can compromise immunity).

 - Add natural immune supporting nutritional supplements to your diet.
 Beta glucans helps aid the immune system in developing antibodies to microbial and fungal invaders and elderberry which helps slow the rate of viral infection by altering the viral cell membrane making it difficult for the virus cells to move and to replicate.
 Propolis, again, is an amazing natural choice.
-Bee Prepared contains all of the above.
-Revital sells it & ships worldwide.
+Bee Prepared immune formula contains all of the above.

 3) Sunburn is a common issue and in addition to applying suncream, diet and supplements may be beneficial in preventing and recovering from sunburn.

 - Eating antioxidant rich foods or taking antioxidant supplements can aid the skin’s resistance to harmful UV rays, as well as, help the skin heal when there has been excess sun exposure.
 Antioxidant rich foods include berries and beans.
 Acerola cherries, which can be bought in supplement form (found in Bee Prepared immune support mentioned previously), have the highest levels of Vitamin Cof any fruit, with 100 g fresh berry providing 1677.6 mg of vitamin C, equivalent to 1864% of daily-recommended intake.